 Nobody knows when your tapes would suffer water damage or heat damage, not to mention physical damage.

-So, it’s better to be safe than sorry and convert your r analog 8mm video to DVD while they are still in good condition.
+So, it’s better to be safe than sorry and convert your analog 8mm video to DVD while you’ve the means to do so.

 Digital video files make for easy duplication, editing and sharing.
 And best of all you don’t have to worry about generation loss no matter how many copies you make of it.